 8 strategies to enable “self-care” and soften the harsh reality of being under-employed…

 With COVID quarantining an outstanding amount of peoples’ careers, now is the perfect opportunity to prepare for a new career in 2022.
 One that you have dreamed about.
 Below you will find some key tips on how to do just that!

 Working from home has forced a lot of change on job seekers — regular methods of job search have been seriously impacted, and the competitive environment has increased ten-fold.
 If you are going to get after this new career, you have to make it a focused part of your energy.
 Here’s how.

 Turn Your Career Wish-List into Reality!

 Writing up your “goals statements” sounds like a chore, doesn’t it?
-But what if you treated your goals statements as a “career wish-list” to help you realize your goals and turn your career wish-list into reality?
+But what if you treated your goals statements as a “career wish-list” to help you identify your goals and turn your career wish-list into reality?
 I like to write up my goals/wish-list annually, on my birthday.
 As a result, each year, writing up my goals wish-list gives me a great opportunity to reinvent myself (read: out with the old, and in with the new) and to realize my goals!

 It’s healthy to get some career perspective: Your career is a life-long process… and it really is all about you.
 A successful career is a long-term trajectory that (with a little care and homework) will lead you to make the best of your values, your gods-given skills, your unique talents and your personal drive… let alone where and how you want to apply them…